Peter Richard Kenrick: Coadjutor Bishop of St. Louis

-On April 4, 1841, Peter Kenrick was appointed coadjutor bishop of the Diocese of Saint Louis by Pope Gregory XVI.The Vatican was sending Bishop Joseph Rosati of Saint Louis to Haiti on a diplomatic mission and he wanted a bishop to run his diocese.
+On April 4, 1841, Peter Kenrick was appointed coadjutor bishop of the Diocese of Saint Louis by Pope Gregory XVI.
+The Vatican was sending Bishop Joseph Rosati of Saint Louis to Haiti on a diplomatic mission and he wanted a bishop to run his diocese.
 Peter was consecrated bishop on November 30, 1841, in Philadelphia at St. Mary's Church by Rosati, with Francis serving as a co-consecrator.

 At the time, the Diocese of St. Louis covered vast stretches of the American Great Plains up to the Rocky Mountains.
 The Catholic population in St. Louis was primarily French, but with growing Irish and German numbers.
 It had 65 churches and 75 Native American missions.

 Arriving in St. Louis in December 1841, Peter soon discovered that the diocese was deeply in debt due to the construction of its cathedral.
 The diocese also needed more priests and more churches to serve its growing population.
 One of his first actions was to celebrate masses in the cathedral in English instead of French to assist the growing English-speaking population.
 He also tried to recruit a German-speaking priest.
 He sold off some church properties and successfully solicited donations from Catholic societies in Austria-Hungary and France.

 Peter in 1842 visited southern Missouri and Arkansas, then went west to Kansas City.
 He performed confirmations on 300 Potawatomi converts near present-day Sugar Creek, Kansas.
-Kendrick's travels convinced him that the Vatican needed to erect new dioceses in these areas if the Catholic Church was going to flourish.
+Kenrick's travels convinced him that the Vatican needed to erect new dioceses in these areas if the Catholic Church was going to flourish.
 In April 1843, Peter attended the Fifth Provincial Council in Baltimore, where the bishops decided to ask the Vatican to create new dioceses in Chicago, Milwaukee and Little Rock, reducing the size of the Diocese of St. Louis.